 After that, as the grand finale, choose a name and include a photo of a person, because it will help you to see your persona as a real person.

 Once the profile is ready, save and share it with your team.
 All of them should know the persona and give suggestions, which could even lead to some changes if it is necessary.

 As you can see, a buyer persona is an essential element in Marketing efforts.
 If you create yours, you will get to know your customer much better, and the Marketing team will be able to produce relevant and useful content.

 Besides, the sales team will develop a more efficient approach, which will increase its efficiency.

 With the proper creation of a persona for your business, your strategy will reach higher levels.
-To increase these results, even more, read our content with the top Digital Marketing trends for 2020!
+To increase these results, even more, download our free ebook with everything you need to know about buyer personas!